andreaskoch/allmark/README.md

 20. Presentation Mode
 21. Rich Text Conversion (Download documents as .rtf files)
 22. Image Thumbnail Generation
+23. HTTPs Support
+	- Reference custom SSL certificates via `.allmark/config` from the `.allmark/certs` folder
+	- Generates self-signed SSL certificates on-the-fly if no certificate is configured

 I will try to create videos showing you the different features when there is time.